MIG-sketch/lavezzi-mdef/docs/term1/Reflections 1 - Living with your own ideas.md

 12:33 p.m. — The dog is dead.

 12:40 p.m. — She’s trying to hide the body.
-She threw it into the plastic recycling bin — it should’ve gone in the organic waste, btw.
+She threw it into the plastic recycling bin, it should’ve gone in the organic waste, btw.

 12:42 p.m. — She’s selling cocaine to a pregnant woman.